-Business Action on Education succeeds due to the wonderful support of primary and post primary schools around the country.
-We have a network of matched schools all over Ireland and many have been with their local companies beyond ten year milestones and have mutually beneficial relationships.
+Our Education Programmes succeed due to the wonderful support of primary and post primary schools around the country.
+We have a network of matched schools all over Ireland and many have been with their local companies beyond ten year milestones.
+It is our aim to create mutually beneficial relationships.

 Below are more details on how the programmes work from a school’s perspective:

 One in ten children in Irish primary schools have serious difficulty with reading and writing – this rises to 30% in some disadvantaged schools.
 This means that 50,000 Irish children are not reaching their potential.